-Results of the given study show that interns who actively used IM in the form of self promotion alone had an additional 51% chance of being offered the job than those who didn’t.
-Likewise, interns who used ingratiation alone experienced an additional 55% chance of receiving a job offer than those who didn’t.
-In fact, IM techniques had a much stronger influence than even performance in terms of receiving a job offer!
+The researchers proposed two main ideas: (a) Interns seeking a job are more likely to perform IM, and (b) organizations are more likely to perform IM if they intend to make job offers.
+Results of the given study show that interns who actively used IM in the form of self-promotion alone had an additional 51% chance of being offered the job compared to those who didn’t.
+Likewise, interns who used ingratiation alone experienced an additional 55% chance of receiving a job offer compared to those who didn’t.
+In fact, IM techniques had a stronger influence than even performance in terms of receiving a job offer.
 Organizations proved to perform higher levels of IM through supervisory mentoring and fostering creativity when they were looking to extend job offers.

 While there is much more room for research in the field of IM, one thing is certain: an internship doesn’t guarantee a job offer, but a few compliments to the boss and a little bit of self-promotion can certainly help.

 Zhao, H., & Liden, R. C. (2011).
 Internship: A recruitment and selection perspective.
 Journal of Applied Psychology, 96(1), 221–229.